 Channel URL: https://www.youtube.com/channel/UC4QobU6STFB0P71PMvOGN5A

-This is it!
-Now If you want to extract YouTube comments, there are a lot of things to do beside this, there is a separate tutorial for this.
+If you want to extract YouTube comments, there are many things to do besides this.
+There is a separate tutorial for this.

-Now you can not only extract YouTube video details, you can apply this skill to any website you want.
-If you want to extract Wikipedia pages, there is a tutorial for that !
+You can not only extract YouTube video details, but you can also apply this skill to any website you want.
+If you're going to extract Wikipedia pages, there is a tutorial for that!
 Or maybe you want to scrape weather data from Google?
 There is a tutorial for that as well.

-Note: If the code of this tutorial doesn't work for you, please check out using YouTube API tutorial instead.
+Note: YouTube constantly changes the HTML structure of video pages.
+If the code of this tutorial doesn't work for you, please check out using the YouTube API tutorial instead.

 Learn also: How to Convert HTML Tables into CSV Files in Python.